BeatrizBastosBorges/BeatrizBastosBorges/README.md

 # About me:
 >
 > :computer: Software Developer with ability to learn and collaborate in rapidly changing environments and compositions.
-Passion for to tackle web development/design challenges to achieve lasting impacts on user experience.
+Passion for tackling web development/design challenges to achieve lasting impacts on user experience.
 > <br>
 > <br>
 > :triangular_flag_on_post: From Brazil - São Paulo